 You probably run into menthol all the time without even realizing it.
 It provides a cooling feeling that helps relieve pain and provide relief.
-It is one of the main ingredients in Icy Hot, Vicks VapoRub, and most aftershaves to give you a few examples.
+Menthol is one of the main ingredients in Icy Hot, Vicks VapoRub, and most aftershaves.
+It can also be found in cough drops, cough syrup, and numerous other cold relief medicines.

 Benefits of Menthol Essential Oil